IanBlancas/Virtual-Table-Top/README.md

 A player-specific hidden area intended for:

-Hand cards
+-Hand cards

-Secret notes
+-Secret notes

-Hidden tokens
+-Hidden tokens

 5. Interaction Features

 5.1 Drag and Drop

-All widgets can be moved freely on the board.
+All widgets can be moved freely on the board

 5.2 Lasso Selection